Planning a wedding is often stressful – try planning three options for the same day, just in case! Let us help you!

 Tips for planning a Phase II wedding:

-- In this phase, churches are allowed to host gatherings up to 250 people if proper spacing is available to maintain social distancing of 6 feet per family.
+- In this phase, churches are allowed to host gatherings up to 100 people indoor if proper spacing is available to maintain social distancing of 6 feet per family.
 It is still considered a high risk activity.
 Consider limiting the number of guests you invite to your ceremony and stream for others who may join you for the reception after.

 - Consider renting smaller tables to fit families or couples as opposed to mixing people from outside of the same household at the same table.